UPPMAX/uppmax_intro_python/docs/sessions/working_with_python_scripts.md

     - 15 mins: challenge
     - 5 mins: feedback

-## Overview
+## Why?

+You have multiple lines of code you want a computer to run.
+Instead of copy-pasting these lines individually to the interpreter, one can use a script.

 To run code, we use text files that are run as if each line was typed in into the Python interpreter.
 Such text files that run (interpreted) code are called 'scripts'.

-In this session, we create and run some simple Python scripts.
+In this session, we practice to create and run some simple Python scripts, now -unlike the previous chapter- without new theory.

 ```mermaid
 flowchart TD